First-time buyer: Top tips

 Getting a mortgage.

 Before you can buy your new home, we need to know how much money you can borrow.
-An Independent Mortgage Advisor (IMA) can take a look at your deposit, income and credit score to work this out for you.
+A Mortgage Advisor (MA) can take a look at your deposit, income and credit score to work this out for you.

-We’ll happily put you in touch with one of our IMAs to get the ball rolling.
+We’ll happily put you in touch with one of our MAs to get the ball rolling.
 Or, take a look at MoneySavingExpert’s handy guide to mortgages.

 First-Time Buyers' Mortgage Guide